VictorPolouchine/VictorPolouchine/README.md

 Hi there I'm Victor 👋

-- 🔭 I’m currently working on my first PWA
+- 🔭 I’m currently working on several side projects
-- 🌱 I’m currently learning everything I can about JS
+- 🌱 I’m currently learning everything I can about JS ecosystem